MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 ## Try for free

-Surface Management Portal is available to customers who use Microsoft Endpoint Manager and have enrolled Surface devices through Intune.
+Surface Management Portal is available to customers who use Microsoft Intune admin center and have enrolled Surface devices through Intune.
 If you’re new to Intune, set up your Intune tenant today by visiting [Quickstart: Try Microsoft Intune for free](/mem/intune/fundamentals/free-trial-sign-up).

 ## Learn more